Are "Little T" Traumas Still Affecting Your Life Today?

 • Witnessing death

-So how do you create a life that feels truly happy from the inside?
+So how do you create a life that feels good from the inside?
 You get honest with yourself about the things you experienced while growing up and acknowledge the less-than-ideal situations you were part of regardless of whether they are considered to be a “big T” trauma or not.
 "Little t" traumas deserve just as much of your care and attention as "Big T" Traumas.
 In fact, “little t” traumas are not any less significant in how they colored your perceptions and impacted your life and it’s by letting yourself get honest about these events in your past that you can heal the wounds and hurts you accumulated as a result of them.

 “Little t” traumas are not any less significant in how they colored your perceptions and impacted your life.